trinodb/trino/docs/src/main/sphinx/connector/redis.rst

-``redis.default-schema``            Default schema name for tables ``redis.nodes``                     Location of the Redis server ``redis.scan-count``                Redis parameter for scanning of the keys ``redis.key-prefix-schema-table``   Redis keys have schema-name:table-name prefix ``redis.key-delimiter``             Delimiter separating schema_name and table_name if redis.key-prefix-schema-table is used ``redis.table-description-dir``     Directory containing table description files
+``redis.default-schema``            Default schema name for tables ``redis.nodes``                     Location of the Redis server ``redis.scan-count``                Redis parameter for scanning of the keys ``redis.max-keys-per-fetch``        Get values associated with the specified number of keys in the redis command such as MGET(key...)
+``redis.key-prefix-schema-table``   Redis keys have schema-name:table-name prefix
+``redis.key-delimiter``             Delimiter separating schema_name and table_name if redis.key-prefix-schema-table is used
+``redis.table-description-dir``     Directory containing table description files